Hi again everyone! Welcome back to Melissa Making Cents!

 Did you know that October is Financial Planning Awareness month?
 While I’m unsure if it has a special designation ribbon, I can tell you that many of us are made aware of our finances at the end of the month by the color of the ink on our banking statements.
 Regardless if you are on the red side or black side, we can all use a little brushing up.

-Let me begin by saying not all financial advisors are created equal
+Let me begin by saying not all financial advisors are the same

 This week I was speaking to a prospective client that was referred to me because a friend knew I could provide this person with much needed help.
-It wasn’t long into our conversation when I was told that there wasn’t much to work with, and she wasn’t interested in buying anything.
-She had made the mistake that a lot of people make when talking to financial professionals.
-Not all financial advisors are created equal.
+It wasn’t long into our conversation when the prospective client told that there wasn’t much to work with regarding her finances, eve though I hadn't said anything about it, that she wasn’t interested in buying anything.
+She had made the mistake that a lot of people make when talking to financial professionals - she assumed they were all the same.

 You have your financial planners, registered reps, stock brokers, insurance agents, tax accountants/CPAs, bond traders, bankers, mortgage professionals, and credit lenders.
 I’m certain I’ve missed someone, but the point is there are A LOT of financial people out there!
 Each type of financial professional has qualifications they must meet because of rules and regulations.
 Each of us are different yet somewhat the same, and it can be confusing to figure out who to turn to for advice.